 Yet, in our city government structure, the Mayor has no ability to veto an ordinance (some cities do provide their mayor with this power).
 Also, with five voting council members, a quorum of members of city council is defined as three, not counting the mayor among those three council members.

 So, if you have no vote and no veto power, why exactly is the Mayor such an important position in Jersey Village?

 The Mayor of Jersey Village, like most mayors in the United States, possesses quite a bit of influence in the direction and priorities of city council.
 Typically, the person who is elected Mayor is one who has served on the Jersey Village City Council for a few years and holds the respect of most, if not all, Councilmembers.
 That person, therefore, is often able to sway a close debate among council.

 If someone in county, state or federal government is trying to reach out to a local government, they’re likely going to try and contact the mayor first.
 This is absolutely true in the City of Jersey Village (with the City Manager coming in a very close second on that list).
 When a business opens in Jersey Village, they might occasionally invite all members of council to the ribbon cutting, but often the Mayor is the primary representative of city government at such events.

 The Mayor’s role as ambassador for the City of Jersey Village is extraordinarily important.
 A proactive Mayor can make a big difference when it comes to promoting our community to outside groups.
-Economic development has been a key focus of our city for the last several years, and I know that former mayor Justin Ray and Mayor Andrew Mitcham have both been at the tip of the spear when it comes to discussions with developers in the area.
+Economic development has been a key focus of our city for the last several years, and I know that former mayors Justin Ray and Andrew Mitcham have both been at the tip of the spear when it comes to discussions with developers in the area.
 Working alongside our City Manager, they have been instrumental in the progress we have made recently.

 To sum it up, the Mayor is the face of Jersey Village.
 A skillful and diplomatic Mayor can make all the difference in advancing the interests of our city when it comes to working with others in industry and government.